JasonLocklin/Dissertation/VWM/Methods.md

-fixation, as used by @Emrich2012, the colour wheel was replaced with a vertical colour bar and all stimuli appeared to the right of centre in order to minimize the impact of spatial attention deficits on WM performance (see figure \ref{fig_Ch1-task}).
+fixation, as used by @Emrich2012, the colour wheel was replaced with a vertical colour bar and all stimuli appeared to the right of centre in order to minimize the impact of spatial attention deficits on working memory performance (Figure \ref{fig_Ch1-task}).

-A trial sequence for the VWM task was as follows: a fixation cross was presented for 500ms, followed by a memory sample which consisted of either 1, 2, or 3 squares of different colours presented, vertically aligned, to the right of fixation for 500ms.
+A trial sequence for the visual working memory task was as follows: a fixation cross was presented for 500ms, followed by a memory sample which consisted of either 1, 2, or 3 squares of different colours presented, vertically aligned, to the right of fixation for 500ms.
 The coloured squares could appear in any one of 16 different locations in the vertical column.
 Following the memory sample, a blank delay, containing only the fixation cross, was displayed for 1000ms.
-Afterword, the probe display was presented.
-It consisted of the colour bar and black outlines of squares acting as placeholders, marking the locations of the previously presented memory sample (i.e., probes did not contain any colour information; figure \ref{fig_Ch1-task}) One of the placeholders was identified as the target by a bolded outline, distinguishing it from the non-targets (A line thickness of 8 pixels vs. 4 pixels).
+Following the delay, a probe display was presented that consisted of the colour bar and black outlines of the previously presented squares acting as placeholders, marking the locations of the previously presented memory sample (i.e., probes did not contain any colour information; Figure \ref{fig_Ch1-task}) One of the placeholders was identified as the target by a bolded outline, distinguishing it from the non-targets (A line thickness of 8 pixels vs. 4 pixels).
 Participants
-were asked to indicate, by external mouse input, the colour of the initial square indicated by the bolded placeholder (figure
+were asked to indicate, by external mouse input, the colour of the initial square indicated by the bolded placeholder (Figure
-\ref{fig_Ch1-task}.
+\ref{fig_Ch1-task}).
 Unlimited time was given, and the participant could make changes to their response an unlimited number of times until they were satisfied they had accurately indicated the colour.
 Note that in the single square condition, there were no